 That was the first time I had ever seen a cooling gel pad and I’ve been obsessed ever since.

-This particular cooling pad by iHeartDogs features pressure-activated cooling and does not require any refrigeration!
+This cooling pad features pressure-activated cooling and does not require any refrigeration!
 Just set it out and let your pup chill on the cool, comfortable surface.
-It comes in two sizes:
+There are a bunch on the market and highly recommend reading reviews.
+This one by Hugs Pet Products is a top-rated cooling mat and comes in 3 sizes: Medium, Large, and Extra Large.

 Don’t have access to a pool, but yearn for your fur-kid to take a dip?
 There are plenty of pet pools you can choose from.
 This particular pet pool (which is an Amazon best-seller) caught my attention because it’s collapsable.
 So, it’s easy to store come Fall!